selinece17/ChallengeProblem1/README.md

 - While loop continues until user explicitly quits
 - No need to restart program

-### ✅ Exit on specific input
-- 'quit', 'exit', or 'q' terminates the program cleanly

 ### ✅ Extra Challenge: Configurable output
 - User chooses at startup what to display